dineschandgr/API-Gateway-Service/README.md

 ### What is this repository for? ###

-* This repository is for the gateway service for yoda
+* This repository is for the gateway service for microservices
 * The gateway handles the client authentication
 * It is the single point of contact for the Front End clients and any requests to other services pass through this